GPX Overlay Logo

 • You'll get the local time the exact frame refers to.

-• If you use a different frame rate, just calculate like this: Let's say you have 24FPS.
+• If you use a different frame rate, calculate it like this: Let's say you have 24FPS.
 5/24 = 0.20833.

 • To synchronize the video, check what time the video started.

-• Done, render the video.
+• Done!
+Render the video.

 • Share the video with me!
 I would love to see what you've created!